-Nebraska's cottage food law allows individuals to produce and sell certain homemade, non-potentially-hazardous foods from a private residential kitchen.
-The law is designed for small-scale home producers, not licensed commercial operations.
-Covered products are shelf-stable goods that don't require refrigeration to stay safe, including baked goods, jams, jellies, candy, and similar items.
-You don't need to be a professional baker to qualify.
+Nebraska's cottage food law allows individuals to produce and sell certain non-hazardous homemade food products from a residential kitchen.
+The law covers foods that don't require refrigeration to remain safe, including baked goods, jams, jellies, and similar shelf-stable items.
+To operate legally, you must register with the Nebraska Department of Agriculture and comply with labeling and sanitation standards.

 Annual Limit